seanbaxter/circle/comprehension/README.md

 ### Static slices on tuple-like objects

 The static slice operator `.[begin:end:step]` also works when applied to non-pack expressions with array, tuple-like or class types.
-It presents busts up the entity and exposes it as a _heterogeneous_ non-type static pack.
+It busts up the entity and exposes it as a _heterogeneous_ non-type static pack.
 The same semantic rules for fixing structured bindings to initializers is at play here:

 1. If the operand is an array, each element in the static parameter pack is one array element.
 1. If specializing `std::tuple_size` on the operand's type finds a partial template specialization (or technically a specialization that's not incomplete), the object is treated as "tuple-like." `std::tuple_element` breaks the object apart into elements. `std::array`, `std::pair` and `std::tuple` all provide specializations for these class templates.